 A passionate chamber musician, Ms. Jun has appeared as a fellowship recipient at several music festivals during the summers, including the Sarasota Music Festival, Bowdoin International Music Festival, and has completed master classes with Steve Doane, Ronald Leonard, and Timothy Eddy.

-Ms. Jun’s awards and honors include first prize at American Protégé Concerto Competition, New York International Music Concour, Grand Prize Virtuoso International Competition and numerous accolades from the KEPCO competition, Korea Chamber Orchestra Competition, Strad Competition, Classical Music Magazine Competition, and Eumyeon Music Competition.
-She has played at Weil Hall at Carnegie Hall, Walter Bruno Auditorium at Lincoln Center as a winner of American Protégé Concerto competition and NYIMC Competition.
+Ms. Jun is also a recipient of awards and honors of several other competitions, including first prize at American Protégé Concerto Competition, New York International Music Concour, Grand Prize Virtuoso International Competition, and numerous accolades from Korea Chamber Orchestra Competition, Strad Competition, and the Classical Music Magazine Competition.

 For more information, please contact the office at 703-993-9889 or email firstname.lastname@example.org